-Welcome to Day 1 of our Newbie Series!
-Today is all about how to crochet starting chains.
-These babies are the foundation of every single project in the Newbie Series, and most projects you’ll encounter.
 As you become a more experienced crocheter, you’ll learn more about other ways to start your projects (e.g. foundation stitches, magic ring).
-However, almost all of the other methods can be replaced with regular chains if needed.
+However, almost all of the other methods can be replaced with chain stitches if needed.

 Disclaimer: Please note that some of the links contained in this post are affiliate links.
 If you make a purchase through one of the links, you will pay the same prices as always, but You Should Craft will receive a small commission that helps us provide free crochet patterns.
 As an Amazon Associate, I earn from qualifying purchases.

-If you follow along with today’s post and video tutorial, you’ll be able to:
+If you follow along with today’s “How to Crochet a Chain” post and video tutorial, you’ll be able to:

-- Identify the chain abbreviation in patterns and the chain symbol in charts
+• Identify the chain abbreviation in patterns and the chain symbol in crochet charts

 Are you a new crocheter?
 Join our 30-day Newbie Series to receive daily tutorials, simple patterns, and round-ups that will teach you how to crochet.
 Sign up here: ⬇️⬇️